 But is mascara bad for your eyelashes?
 And should we be taking regular breaks from our favorite formula?
-We've asked the experts to share their thoughts on the subject, but it’s important to note that as with many makeup products, not all mascaras are created equal.
+We've asked the experts to share their thoughts on the subject and mascara tips for lash care.
+It’s important to note that as with many makeup products, not all mascaras are created equal.
 Some are kinder – or less kind – to lashes than others.

 Is mascara bad for your eyelashes?

-"No, in principle mascara isn’t bad for your eyelashes,” says Dr Sophie Shotter (opens in new tab), award-winning aesthetic doctor and founder of Illuminate Skin Clinic.
+"No, in principle mascara isn’t bad for your eyelashes,” says Dr Sophie Shotter, award-winning aesthetic doctor and founder of Illuminate Skin Clinic.
 Before you have a sigh of relief, note that there are a few factors at play here.
-“If you’re using a clean formulation and take your time to remove it gently at the end of the day then there shouldn’t be a problem,” continues Shotter.
+“If you’re using a clean formulation and take your time to learn how to apply mascara carefully and remove it gently at the end of the day then there shouldn’t be a problem,” continues Shotter.
 “There is, however, a small risk with mascara that it can clog up your hair follicles and cause irritation."

 Is it healthier not to wear mascara?